Debt Recovery Solicitors

 Hiring a lawyer to prepare a Letter of Demand is by design, the most persuasive way you can recoup your money in the most cost effective manner.
 Often, when a party receives a notice that has been prepared on the law firm’s company letterhead and is signed by a solicitor, the party is more encouraged to act and swiftly.
 This valuable tool can help you avoid spending money going to court.

-Do you need a Letter of Demand prepared so that you can avoid costly and time-consuming court proceedings?
 Contact us now, so that we can gather all the necessary facts and begin drafting your formal notice.

 - This clearly states your intention to commence legal proceedings if the debt is not paid.